The most beautiful maps are not behind us: they will be made today, by people who cared enough to make them. That sounds

 Cartography is making the infinite Territory legible to humans, which gives you many ways to get to the same point.

 Find some Territory you care about: your yard, your street, your neighborhood, your town, your favorite patch of woods.
 Get a pencil and paper.
 Mark what you care about.
 You’re now a cartographer.

 You can make a map with charcoals and an easel, a stick and some sand, a pencil and graph paper, a grid computing cluster, some hideously expensive software, some there’s-no-way-this-is-free software, a drone with a camera, a satellite with a radiometer, all ways to the same end.
 There’s no “correct” way to make a high-effort map.
 Many of the best cartographers draw by hand.

-If you still want to use the computer to make a nice-looking map, read on.
+If you want some pointers on using the computer to make a cute map, read on.

 ⓿ Getting started